-The center of the action is a 7-mi strip of sand beach and its accompanying amusement park.
+The center of the action is a 7-mile strip of sand beach and its accompanying amusement park.
 Despite the summertime crowds and fried-food odors, the atmosphere can be captivating.
 During the 1940s and '50s, the pier had a dance hall where stars of the time performed.
 Fire claimed the end of the pier—at one time it jutted out nearly 1,800 feet into the sea—but booths with games and candy concessions still line both sides.
 In summer the town sponsors fireworks (on Thursday night).
 Places to stay run the gamut from cheap motels to cottage colonies to full-service seasonal hotels.
 You won't find free parking in town, but there are ample lots.
 Amtrak has a seasonal stop here.

 Old Orchard Beach Area at a Glance

 Sports and Outdoors

 Elsewhere in The Southern Coast

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US